wakamex/m-n-k-game-AI/docs/Agent.md

 | restricMoves   | Number of best move explered |

 ## Updating game state
-Game state is updated by Game object by calling function `newMovePlayed()`.
+Game state is updated by Game object by calling function `new_move_played()`.
 When game is finished and not all games were played, new game is created and agents game memory is reset by calling `forget()`.

 ## Get move
 `generateNextMoves()`